rohithegde/rohithegde.github.com/_posts/2021-09-10-cka-preparation.md

 - Practice test
   - I was comfortable with the CKAD part ie the k8s resources part.
 But not as much with the k8s setup part since I wasnt sure of what kind of questions can come up in the exam.
 To fix this, I gave the practice test at [killer.sh](https://killer.sh){:target="_blank" rel="nofollow"} which you get free access to when you sign up for the CKA exam.
   - I didnt do well in this test(55%) but I got what I wanted.
 I was expecting 17 questions but the practices test had 25 questions within the 2 hrs duration....something I realized only towards the end of the exam :sweat_smile: .
 I got most of the CKAD part correct but had to skip the cluster setup part due to time constraints.
+  - I spent quite a few hours playing with the killer.sh environment for the cluster maintenance questions.
 - As I strengthened my knowledge on the cluster setup and maintenance part, my confidence to ace the CKA exam grew.

 ## The CKA exam